CS-SI/eodag/docs/intro.rst

 For usgs, create an account here: https://ers.cr.usgs.gov/register/

-For theia-landsat and theia, you only need to register once here: https://sso.theia-land.fr/theia/register/register.xhtml
+For theia_landsat and theia, you only need to register once here: https://sso.theia-land.fr/theia/register/register.xhtml

 For peps, create an account here: https://peps.cnes.fr/rocket/#/register